denten-books/plain-text/main.md

 establish a digital format required for precise reproduction.
 My two handfuls will be different from yours.
 A related corollary to the distinction between medium and format of the system is the user's ability to perceive quantities.
-Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital.
+Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital.
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
 The physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system.
-It makes

-The movement from medium to format, radically destabilizes Goodman's original intuitions.
-Where Kernighan and Goodman begin with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
+The movement from medium to format, radically destabilizes Goodman's original insight.
+Where he begins with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
 Furthermore, the ontological status of cake changes depending on the person doing the cutting.
 The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
-The conundrum reveals a problem in the very formulation of the question: What makes representation digital?
+The conundrum reveals a problem in the very formulation of the question: What *is* digital representation?
 Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
 Rather than a state of being, they indicate a systematic imposition of structure.
+The more appropriate question then is: What *makes* for digital representation?

 From the instrumental point of view, to make something digital is to liberate representation from its medium.
 To digitize means also to allow for "copying